Dark-Avenger-Reborn/Jeopardy-Engine/README.md

 ### 3. Configure Ansible Inventory

 - Modify the `realinv.ini` file to match your hosts and variables.
-- If you are using this for the UB Net Def cybersecurity competition you may use the exisiting file.
+- If you are using this for the UB Net Def cybersecurity competition you may use the existing file.
 - Make sure to keep the group names or else the Ansible playbooks will not work.

 ### 4. Running the Application